Jackie1st/recommend-me-frontend/README.md

 After completing those steps run `npm run ios` again and the simulater should work.

+###DONT FORGET TO MAKE YOUR OWN BRANCH TO DO YOUR EXPERIMENTS!!!!!

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).